msberends/PhD_student_info/README.md

 ### Register

 To begin your PhD journey, it's crucial to register with our Graduate School for Medical Sciences (GSMS).
 You'll encounter the abbreviation GSMS frequently during your studies.
-Keep in mind that GSMS manages the PhD student progress system known as Hora Finita, a term you'll often hear just before you receive your doctorate after successfully defending your thesis.
+Keep in mind that GSMS manages the PhD student progress system known as 'Hora Finita', a term you'll also hear just before you receive your doctorate after successfully defending your thesis!

 You can initiate your registration [here](https://horafinita.rug.nl/registratie/).

 ### PhD Regulations

 Familiarise yourself with our PhD regulations, which are accessible [here](https://www.rug.nl/about-ug/organization/rules-and-regulations/onderzoek/promotiereglement?lang=en).
+This document contains the PhD requirements, formal details about the PhD program and ceremony, and much more.

 For the Dutch 2022 version, you can find it [here](https://www.rug.nl/about-ug/organization/rules-and-regulations/onderzoek/8feb2022-promotiereglement.pdf).

 ### Scientific Code of Conduct

-At some point during your PhD journey, you'll be required to commit to adhering to the Dutch scientific code of conduct.
+At the start of your PhD journey, you'll be required to commit to adhering to the Dutch scientific code of conduct.
 This commitment can be made within Hora Finita.
 After successfully defending your PhD, just before receiving your doctorate, you'll take an oath that legally binds you to this code as a scientist.

 You can access the code of conduct [here](https://www.nfu.nl/themas/randvoorwaarden-wetenschappelijk-onderzoek/wetenschappelijke-integriteit).